Validator-POSTHUMAN/contributions/Celestia.md

 # Community and Marketing Contributions

-### We launched quest and task campaign about [Celestia on Centrifuge Platform](https://centrifuge.digital/celestia) Also within the [Posthuman company](https://centrifuge.digital/posthuman), Celestia quests, 300 participants.
+### We launched quest and task campaign about [Celestia on Centrifuge Platform](https://centrifuge.digital/celestia).
+Also within [Posthuman company](https://centrifuge.digital/posthuman), Celestia quests, 300 participants.

 ### Services we've been providing since early 2022:
 - Early Advocates: Mentioned Celestia on our YouTube channel as early as 2022, even before the mainnet launch.